 - Your beneficiary profiles, including their wants and needs

 - Your donor profiles, including their wants and needs

 - The actions you want people to take

 - How you’ll communicate with your audience

-Like your favorite TV shows and Girl Scout cookies, your brand voice guide is meant to be shared.
+Like your favorite TV shows and Girl Scout cookies, your nonprofit's brand voice guide is meant to be shared.
 Once you’ve taken the time to develop this document, send it to everyone who communicates on your behalf.
 Make sure they understand what it is and how it benefits them.

 Additionally, take a look back at your website, social media, and collateral to see what might need to be updated with this new information.
 You’ll undoubtedly find new opportunities to put this guide to work for you.

 Once you have your brand voice guide in hand, you’ll be amazed at how much easier it is for you and your team to communicate with donors, and as a result, allow them to understand and respond to your needs.